From graduate to barrister: how to get in

 A career as a barrister entails providing specialist legal advice and representing clients in court.
 Most barristers are self-employed but operate collectively from organisations known as ‘chambers’ or ‘sets’.
 A small number work in-house for companies or solicitors’ firms (known as the ‘employed Bar’) or for the Government Legal Service or Crown Prosecution Service.

 Graduates from any degree background can become a barrister; however, you’ll need to complete at least one year of further study first (see below), then look for a one-year training place – known as pupillage – in chambers or with another approved provider.
 Most chambers’ pupillage recruitment programmes are annual, sometimes recruiting graduates as much as two years in advance.

 Training as a barrister

 If you’re a non-law graduate interested in a career as a barrister, you need to take a law conversion course, known as the common professional examination (CPE) or the graduate diploma in law (GDL).
 These tend to take one year full time.
 Alternatively, a few institutions offer a two-year masters’ course, which goes into more depth.
-Both law graduates and non-law graduates must then take the Bar professional training course (BPTC), formerly known as the Bar vocational course (BVC), which lasts one year full time.
+Both law graduates and non-law graduates must then take the Bar course, which lasts one year full time.
+This course may be known by different names at different providers but was formerly known as the Bar professional training course (BPTC).
 The next step is to complete your pupillage year at a barristers’ set, during which you will shadow an experienced barrister and possibly take on your own cases.
 Once you have completed pupillage you will need to find a set to take you on permanently – this is known as ‘tenancy’.